eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### Formatting Overview

  * all files are formatted according to the PSR specifications
  * names for classes and interfaces follow StudlyCaps formatting (unless a legacy system requires a different naming convention).
-Interfaces should include the word "Interface" at the end
+Interfaces should include the word "Interface" at the end (see: [PSR Naming Conventions](http://www.php-fig.org/bylaws/psr-naming-conventions/))
  * names for methods and functions follow camelCase formatting (unless a legacy system required a different naming convention)
  * names for variables follow snake_case formatting
  * classes and interfaces have phpdoc comment blocks that contain: